Verified AI summary ◀▼

-Both Amazon Connect and contact center can be configured for SSO with Okta as the SAML-based identity provider.
-Amazon Connect and contact center each require a SAML application to authenticate.
+You can configure Amazon Connect and Contact Center for SSO with Okta as the SAML-based identity provider.
+Each requires a SAML application to authenticate.
 You create the SAML applications in the Okta portal.

 This article contains the following topics: